 Flexion-distraction forces are responsible for the Chance fracture.
 Usually related to lap seatbelt wear, this mechanism can result in complete ligamentous injury or a combination of bony, ligament, and disc involvement.

 Presentation of Chance Fracture

 The patient presents with back pain.
-Examination may reveal seatbelt abrasions.
-Intra-abdominal injuries, must be looked for.
-Complete neurological examination should be performed.
+The examination may reveal seatbelt abrasions.
+Intra-abdominal injuries must be looked for.
+The complete neurological examination should be performed.

 Routine AP and lateral radiographs of the thoracolumbar spine may reveal demonstrable fracture line may be detected extending through the spinous process, pedicles, and vertebral body.
 CT scans with frontal and sagittal reconstructions can assess the injury better.